 25 Benefits of Adopting a Rescue Dog

 According to the ASPCA, 3.3 million dogs enter shelters each year in the United States.
 Although that number has gone down since 2011 (from 3.9 million) there are still millions of dogs waiting in shelters for a forever home.
-As May 20th is National Rescue Dog Day, here are 25 benefits of adopting a shelter dog.
+Here are 25 benefits of adopting a shelter dog.